damdoy/fpga_peripherals/ST7735_screen/README.md

 on the sides of the screen.

-This particular implementation uses a 128x128 pixels ST7735 screen, but a larger screen can be used by changing the constants in the code and by incresing the size of the framebuffer memory (within the limit of the FPGA memory), each pixel is 16bit (5R,6G,5B)
+This particular implementation uses a 128x128 pixels ST7735 screen, but a larger screen can be used by changing the constants in the code and by incresing the size of the framebuffer memory (within the limit of the FPGA memory), each pixel is 16bit (5R,6G,5B).

+This project is running on a breakout board with an ice40 ultraplus from lattice, see the root project README for instructions to build.

 ![example](ST7735_example.jpg)